dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-deadletter.md

 ## Configuring a dead letter topic with a declarative subscription

-The following YAML shows how to configure a dead letter topic named `poisonMessages` for messages consumed from the `orders` topic.
+The following YAML shows how to configure a subscription with a dead letter topic named `poisonMessages` for messages consumed from the `orders` topic This subscription is scoped an app with a `checkout` ID

 ```yaml
 apiVersion: dapr.io/v1alpha1